We the People

 Exceptionalism

-There is a subtle difference between the two parties view of Americans as people.
-The Republicans see Americans as exceptional.
+There's a subtle difference between how the parties view Americans.
+Republicans see Americans as exceptional:

 “We believe the United States of America is unlike any other nation on earth.